DMartinov/smart-feeder-ui/README.md

 # Smart Feeder (smart-feeder-ui)

-UI based on Quasar Framework app to control a dog feeder.
+UI based on Quasar Framework to control a dog feeder.

 ## Install the dependencies
 ```bash